idan2468/CSS/README.md

 # CSS

 # Introduction
-As part of my learning jurney I've learned using CSS features and built customized website with animations.
+As part of my learning journey, I've learned to use CSS features and built a customized website with animations.

 ## Technologies
 - CSS